-Celebrate this week with your deaf dog and do something special, take them to their favorite place at the park and give them their favorite treats.
+Celebrate National Deaf Dog Awareness Week with your deaf canine and do something special, take them to their favorite place at the park and give them their favorite treats.
 Spoil them with love and attention 🙂

 Make sure you have a good understanding of your dog’s body language.
 A deaf dog may give signals at random times and gestures.
 These might include barking or crying, or a more subtle gesture such as turning his head, scratching his ear, or twitching an ear.